 As I've explained in the article STEM MASTERING: HOW TO PREPARE THE STEMS stems are multiple stereo tracks containing consolidated groups of instruments of the same mix.
 In this article, I've also explained when you should go for stem mastering and how a mix can benefit from it (it might be worth to have a read).

 Stereo Mastering Signal Flow

 From the stereo mixdown, the mastering engineer will apply his/her mastering chain.
 This can be digital, analog, or a mix of both.
 Usually, this process includes equalization, compression, and limiting, but can also include other kinds of processes like saturation, multiband compression, mid-side processing, etc.

 Stem Mastering Signal Flow

-As you can imagine, stem mastering is more expensive but also give much more flexibility and ability to work on a deeper level.
+As you can imagine, stem mastering is more expensive but also give much more flexibility and the ability to work on a deeper level.
 That said if you have a good mix there is no reason to go for the stem mastering and a common stereo mastering process will do the job excellently.
-On the other hand, if you are not 100% sure of your mix and you feel it can be improved at the mastering stage it worth to talk with your mastering engineer and discuss with him the possibility of stem mastering.
+On the other hand, if you are not 100% sure of your mix and you feel it can be improved at the mastering stage it is worth talking with your mastering engineer and discuss with him the possibility of stem mastering.